 Q 1: Why do you want to work as a security officer?

 There isn’t anything special about this job, which makes the question more difficult.
 Nevertheless, you can tell them that you feel like the right candidate for the position.
 Say them that you enjoy working in the night, or that you have had the same job before, and felt good doing it, on a day to day basis.
-You liked your routine of a security guard.
+You liked your routine of a security guard, whatever it entailed.

 Alternatively you can bet on honesty.
-Say them that in the current stage of your professional career (still studying, on decline, going through a difficult period, looking for a quick buck and easy job), or in your present living conditions and financial situation, you basically need any job.
-Security officer happens to sound like a good choice, and you decided to give it a shot.
-When things get better again, you may look for something else–even with their company.
+Say them that in the current stage of your professional career (still studying, nearing retirement, going through a difficult period, looking for a quick buck and easy job), or in your present living conditions and financial situation, you basically need any job.
+Security officer happens to sound like a good choice, and you decided to give it a try.
+After all, what can you lose?
+When things get better again, you may look for something else–even within their company, if you do not find this role motivating enough.

 Q 2: How would you characterize the main responsibility of a security guard?